dannsam/xenko-docs/manual/graphics/lights-and-shadows/ambient-lights.md

 | Property     | Description
 | ------------ | --------------------
-| Color        | The color of the light.
-Note: Currently, the light supports an RGB color.
-Future versions of Xenko will also support temperature colors
+| Color        | The color of the light (RGB)
 | Intensity    | The intensity of the light.
-Note that currently, this value has no units
+The color is multiplied by this value before being sent to the shader.
+Note: negative values produce darkness and have unpredictable effects
-| Culling Mask | Defines which entity groups are affected by the light.
-By default, all groups are affected.
+| Culling Mask | Which entity groups are affected by the light.
+By default, all groups are affected

 ## See also